aws/karpenter-provider-aws/website/content/en/preview/provisioner.md

 Karpenter also allows `karpenter.sh/capacity-type` to be used as a topology key for enforcing topology-spread.

+## spec.weight

+Karpenter allows you to describe provisioner preferences through a `weight` mechanism similar to how weight is described with [pod and node affinities](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).

+For more information on weighting provisioners, see the [Weighting Provisioners section](../tasks/scheduling#weighting-provisioners) in the scheduling details.

 ## spec.kubeletConfiguration

 Karpenter provides the ability to specify a few additional Kubelet args.
 These are all optional and provide support for